Ultimate Guide How to Build a Mailing List Fast with Solo Ads

 Solo Ad Myths and Mistakes

-Over the past couple of years Solo Advertising has moved from the underground secret of major marketers to a commonly talked about mainstream lead generating method.
+Over the past couple of years, Solo Advertising has moved from the underground secret of major marketers to a commonly talked about the mainstream lead-generating method.

 Or so it would appear.

-At worst, the opinion you read are from people as clever as the last forum post they read.
+At worst, the opinion you read is from people as clever as the last forum post they read.